hangligit/hangligit.github.io/_posts/2019-10-24-Hello-World.md

 ---
-layout: post
+layout: article
-title: Welcome to my blog!
+title: Welcome to My Blog!
 ---

 Here is the place where I will post blogs about my recent readings, understandings and findings of new methods and theories, mainly focused on the knowledge graph.
 I will use this page to test my comprehension of a topic, as well as explain it to someone who is interested.
 If you gained new knowledge from my site, I'd be very much glad!